Central Maine Community College: Off-campus sites

 In addition to the main campus in Auburn, (Androscoggin County) Central Maine Community College also serves the educational needs of Franklin, Lincoln, and Oxford Counties.

 Housing

-CMCC offers four residence halls to provide on-campus accommodations for 253 students.
-Student population is approximately 60% male and 40% female.
+CMCC offers four residence halls to provide on-campus accommodations for 250 students.
+Student population is approximately 50% male and 50% female.

 Athletics

 Full-time students have the opportunity to try out for intercollegiate sports.
 Central Maine Community College offers baseball and women's softball in the fall and men's and women's basketball in the winter.
-The men's basketball team plays in the Maine Small College Conference.
-The baseball and women's basketball teams play in the Northern New England Small College conference.
 All of the teams participate in the USCAA.
 Any other intercollegiate sports or club sports are formed on a student interest basis.